lgeurts/dwm-dotfiles/keybinds.md

-KKK**Overview of most important keys.
+**Overview of most important keybinds.
 For a deep dive, see dwm's config.h.**

 | Type | Modifier | Key | Function | App |
 | ----------- | ----------- | ----------- | ----------- | ----------- |